xbarrelet/xbarrelet/README.md

 - An ongoing project about automatically optimizing algorithmic financial strategies using Reactor composed by:
   - quotes-importer : Import quotes from Finnhub on which to backtest the strategies
-  - ta4j : Enriched open-source Java library for technical analysis (mainly used for technical indicators)
+  - ta4j : Enriched open-source Java library for technical analysis (mainly used for its technical indicators)
-  - backtester : Backtest the algorithmic financial strategies on the quotes by basically bruteforcing different parameters (using limits in annotations)
+  - backtester : Backtest the algorithmic financial strategies on the quotes by basically bruteforcing different parameters (using limits in Java annotations)
   - results-analyzer: not implemented yet, will analyze the results of the backtester to determine which combinations of parameters are the best
+  - tradingbot: A tradingbot using Akka to test the resulting strategies in real conditions through a Paper trading api (Alpaca)

 - The components of the website letsfindamovie.com that uses a CQRS architecture and everything is reactive.
 Made of:
   - movies-manager : Source of truth of the system that loads from csv the movies, tags and ratings and serves them to the caches